Skip to content

 You can use the ref attribute on the component and pass the reference to the useFormField composable.

-This method will search HTML elements (input, select, and textarea) into the component and add the necessary validation events.
+This method will automatically detect interactive elements (input, select, textarea, button, elements with ARIA roles, etc.) within the component and add the necessary validation events.

 vue